BenLauwens/Gutenberg/test/chapter07.md

 x=f\left(t\right)\quad\textrm{and}\quad y = g\left(t\right)\,.
 ```

-The path followed by the object is a curve ``\mathcal C`` in the plane that is specified by the two equations above.
-We call these equations *parametric equations* of ``\mathcal C``.
+The path followed by the object is a curve ``𝒞`` in the plane that is specified by the two equations above.
+We call these equations *parametric equations* of ``𝒞``.
 A curve specified by a particular pair of parametric equations is called a *parametric curve*.

 !!! definition

-	A *parametric curve* ``\mathcal C`` in the plane consists of an ordered pair ``\left(f, g\right)`` of continuous functions each defined on the same interval ``I``.
+	A *parametric curve* ``𝒞`` in the plane consists of an ordered pair ``\left(f, g\right)`` of continuous functions each defined on the same interval ``I``.
 The equations

 	```math
 	x=f\left(t\right)\quad\textrm{and}\quad y = g\left(t\right)\quad\textrm{for }t\in I\,,
 	```

-	are called *parametric equations* of the curve ``\mathcal C``.
+	are called *parametric equations* of the curve ``𝒞``.
 The independent variable ``t`` is called the *parameter*.

-Note that the parametric curve ``\mathcal C`` was not defined as a set of points in the plane, but rather as the ordered pair of functions whose range is that set of points.
+Note that the parametric curve ``𝒞`` was not defined as a set of points in the plane, but rather as the ordered pair of functions whose range is that set of points.
 Different pairs of functions can give the same set of points in the plane, but we may still want to regard them as different parametric curves.

 We will usually denote the parameter by ``t``; in many applications the parameter represents time, but this need not always be the case.